The Many Exciting Uses & Applications of Carbon Fiber Composites

 IYRS has its roots in craftsmanship, developing students into makers, builders, designers, and technicians who will help shape the future of our world.
 Our immersive, ACCSC nationally accredited Composites Technology training program prepares students to work with composites materials in a range of industries from aerospace and automobiles to sporting goods and renewable energy.

-With faculty who offer decades of experience and a passion for teaching, paired with a curriculum that includes understanding the materials, hands-on application of processing methods, CAD drawing and CNC machining, IYRS will prepare you to take the Certified Composites Technician (CCT) exams and
+With faculty who offer decades of experience and a passion for teaching, paired with a curriculum that includes understanding the materials, hands-on application of processing methods, CAD drawing and CNC machining, IYRS will prepare you to take the Certified Composites Technician (CCT) exams and step into your new career.
+The need for composite technicians has never been greater.
+Get started with your new career by getting in touch with our Admissions team for answers to any questions you have about IYRS.

 Contact us at admissions@iyrs.edu or schedule a visit